Hard Labels In! Rethinking the Role of Hard Labels in Mitigating Local Semantic Drift: Approach

 \textbf{\textit{Discussion (Why SLC).}} SLC quantifies per-class pre-generated supervision.
 Fixing SLC controls label-side storage: regardless of IPC, equal SLC yields the same number of stored soft labels per class.
 By contrast, pruning ratios alone are confounded by IPC and obscure absolute storage.

-To reduce the storage overhead associated with soft-label supervision, LPLD~\cite{LPLD} proposes limiting the total number of stored teacher predictions and reusing them across training.
-We refer to this storage budget as SLC (see Definition~\ref{def:slc}).
-While this reduces storage substantially, Lemma~\ref{lem:lvsd-concentration} implies that finite-$s$ supervision deviates from the full-coverage regime due to \textit{Local-View Semantic Drift} (see Definition~\ref{def:lvsd}).
+To reduce the storage overhead of soft-label supervision, LPLD~\cite{LPLD} limits the total number of stored teacher predictions and reuses them during training.
+We refer to this storage budget as SLC (Definition~\ref{def:slc}).
+While this substantially reduces storage, Lemma~\ref{lem:lvsd-concentration} implies that finite-$s$ supervision deviates from the full-coverage regime due to \textit{Local-View Semantic Drift} (Definition~\ref{def:lvsd}).
 In what follows, we quantify this deviation.

-\textbf{Deviation from the Ideal Optimization Objective.} By Theorem~\ref{thrm_lower_bound_limited_crop}, \emph{Local-View Semantic Drift (LVSD)}, i.e., nonzero per-crop prediction covariance, induces a \emph{strictly positive} lower bound on the expected mismatch between $\mathcal{L}_s$ and $\mathcal{L}_{\mathrm{ideal}}$ of order $\Theta(s^{-1/2})$, with a distribution-dependent constant $C(\sigma,\kappa)$.
-Consequently, in low-SLC regimes (small $s$) the finite-SLC objective is systematically misaligned with the ideal supervision goal, the gap decays and vanishes only as $s\!\to\!\infty$.
+\textbf{Deviation from the Ideal Optimization Objective.} By Theorem~\ref{thrm_lower_bound_limited_crop}, \emph{Local-View Semantic Drift}, i.e., nonzero per-crop prediction covariance, induces a \emph{strictly positive} lower bound on the expected mismatch between $\mathcal{L}_s$ and $\mathcal{L}_{\mathrm{ideal}}$ of order $\Theta(s^{-1/2})$, with a distribution-dependent constant $C(\sigma,\kappa)$.
+Consequently, in low-SLC regimes, the finite-SLC objective is systematically misaligned with the ideal supervision goal, the gap vanishes only as $s\!\to\!\infty$.